Arsnael/james-project/src/site/markdown/server/manage-webadmin.md

 ## Cassandra extra operations

 Some webadmin features to manage some extra operations on Cassandra tables, like solving inconsistencies on projection tables.
+Such inconsistencies can be for example created by a fail of the DAO to add a mapping into 'mappings_sources`, while it was successful regarding the `rrt` table.

  - [Operations on mappings sources](#Operations_on_mappings_sources)